-If there is one person who exudes Black Excellence, it's Solange Knowles.
-Yes, she may be the sister of my fave artist, but in honor of Solange's excellence, I won't name-drop her here.
+If there's one person who exudes Black Excellence, it's Solange Knowles.
+Yes, she may be the sister of my favorite artist, but in honor of Solange's excellence, I won't name-drop her here.

-Like many of us diagnosed with ADHD in adulthood, she was highly skeptical of her ADHD diagnosis and only relented after being diagnosed the second time!
+Like many of us diagnosed with ADHD in adulthood, she was highly skeptical of her ADHD diagnosis and only accepted it after being diagnosed the second time!
 Like Will.i.am, she believes ADHD has influenced her creativity as a Grammy-winning singer and songwriter.
-In the 2018 interview with Respectability, she says, "The symptoms seem to apply to everyone around me in the industry.
-Loss of memory, starting something and not finishing it…."
+In the 2018 interview with Respectability, she says,

 Since then, the usually-private singer has accepted her diagnosis — which is how we heard about it.
 For that, we are thankful.